Lake Powell Half Marathon

 St. George Regional Airport (SGU)

 This is the closest airport by far (approximately 2 hrs.
 45 min.), but it’s a regional airport so tickets can be more expensive.
-Delta services St. George and the airport is new so if possible, definitely fly in to St. George.
+Delta/United services St. George connecting from Denver, Phoenix, or Salt Lake City so if possible, definitely fly in to St. George.

 McCarran International Airport (LAS)